morethan987/Hugo-Blowfish-Exporter/README.md

 3. set the blog path of your website, the reletive path to the `content` folder.(There should be a `content` folder in your Hugo project)
   - For example, I set the settings to the `blog` ,which means all the blogs are stored in the folder `content/blog`.

+4. set your default export name

+5. If there are some **Displayed** Wiki Links in your file(`![[yourfile|text]]`), you may need to choose the language mode of your link.
+If your website is single-language, you can set the default language link mode in the settings.

 ### Export the opened file
 1. call the command palette and type `hugo`, then you can see the relevant command.